TJSpinner/cap_project_intel_utilities/README.md

 Financial Ratio and Stock Price History Codes
-The financial ratio and stock price history codes have the same foundation of the financial statemennt codes, and utilize the same method to dynamically generate company lists based on economic sector, as well as the rich metadata tags.
+The financial ratio and stock price history codes have the same foundation as the financial statemennt codes, and utilize the same method to dynamically generate company lists based on economic sector, as well as the rich metadata tags.
 Similar to the financial statement code, these codes also create some percent change and monthly summary materialized views, as well as aggregate tables to make comparative analysis between companies, industries, sectors, market cap groups and more kinds of grouping easier.